Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 greyhound-sits-patiently-on-rug-in-living-room

-If you don’t want to spend hours working out with your pup, you may wish to consider a dog with a more sedentary lifestyle.
-These breeds come in many sizes, so don’t despair if you were hoping to have a large breed dog.
-While a lot of dogs that were bred for companionship instead of athleticism are small to medium dogs, these dogs still come in all sizes.
+If you don’t want to spend hours exercising your pup, consider a breed with a more sedentary lifestyle.
+These breeds come in many sizes, so don’t despair if you are hoping to have a large breed dog.
+While many dogs who were bred for companionship are small to medium-sized, there are plenty of large breeds who love a less active lifestyle.

-Again, there are exceptions to every rule, so make sure you are taking your dog’s individual needs into consideration but generally speaking, these breeds might be more your speed:
+However, there are exceptions to every rule, so make sure to consider your dog’s individual needs.

 What type of exercise is suitable for my pup?